bikeshedder/tusker-rs/README.md

 actual diffing.
 This version of Tusker implements the diffing from scratch and also provides a type safe query system.

-Other noteworthy changes are:

-- Default `schema.filename` is `db/schema/*.sql`
-- Default `migrations.filename` is `db/migrations/*.sql`
-- Only one temporary database used to perform the diffing instead of two

 [pypi-tusker]: https://github.com/olivierlacan/keep-a-changelog/releases/tag/v0.0.1
 [migra]: https://pypi.org/project/migra/
 [schemainspect]: https://pypi.org/project/schemainspect/